• Share this on:

 Sweetness

-Acceptable Brix levels start at 7 °Brix, although buyers that purchase strawberries with a focus on taste quality, may not accept a Brix level lower than 8.
-On the other hand, a common practice of some supermarkets is extending the shelf life by buying strawberries that are picked at a minimum ripeness and thus lower Brix.
+Acceptable Brix levels start at 7 Brix, although buyers that purchase strawberries with a focus on taste quality, may not accept a Brix level lower than 8 Brix.
+On the other hand, some supermarkets extend shelf life by buying strawberries picked at a minimum ripeness and thus have a lower Brix level.

 Strawberry varieties grown in Northern Europe are often less hardy, but sweeter than varieties that are cultivated in Spain or Northern Africa.
 New varieties such as Calinda, Sonata or Allegro reach a higher Brix level than traditional varieties such as Elsanta.